 Birth control (contraception)

 When we think of birth control for women, we might often only think about something to put in our body, like the pill, intrauterine device (IUD) or condoms.
 But, there are other kinds of birth control as well, like the rhythm method, vasectomy , tubal ligation — even abstinence.
-(The oldest trick in the book, literally).
 Think of birth control as any pregnancy prevention method — temporary or permanent.1

-If you’ve never looked into the history of contraception, take a five-minute break for an entertaining history lesson.
-Humans have tried all sorts of things to avoid pregnancy over time, but it wasn’t until the 1960s when the first form of contraception hit the American market — the pill.
+If you’ve never looked into the history of contraception, you may be interested to take a five-minute break for a little history lesson.
+Humans have tried all sorts of things to delay pregnancy over time, but it wasn’t until the 1960s when the first form of contraception hit the American market — the pill.
 Since the birth control pill, there have been lots of advances in contraceptives.
 If you’re sexually active and don’t want to get pregnant, a method of birth control may be a smart choice.
-You’ve got lots to choose from.
+There are lots to choose from.

 What are the different types of birth control?